Estimating invasive rodent abundance using removal data and hierarchical models: Results and discussion

 \section{Results and discussion}

-The results of the simulation study are presented in Figure \ref{fig:bias}.
-Overall, the analysis revealed minimal bias, with the exception of one site (first row) that showed a notable deviation.
+The results of the simulation study are presented in Figures \ref{fig:bias} and \ref{fig:biasclosure}.
+Overall, the analysis revealed minimal bias, with the exception of one site (first row) that showed a notable deviation (Figure \ref{fig:bias}).

 Increasing the number of sites to 10 significantly reduced this bias, and no bias was observed with 50 sites, supporting the recommendation by (\citeproc{ref-Dorazio2005}{Dorazio et al. 2005}) to analyze data jointly rather than separately.

+When the closure assumption was not met, the analysis revealed that both bias and precision metrics were highly sensitive to the introduction of between-occasion population dynamics (Figure \ref{fig:biasclosure}).
+Specifically, relative bias increased and coverage dropped in many scenarios, particularly when detection probability was low or the number of sites and occasions was limited.
+These results highlight how violations of closure can substantially compromise the reliability of abundance estimates derived from closed-population models.

-These findings align with previous simulation studies, which also reported minimal bias in removal models (e.g., \citeproc{ref-Womack2019}{Womack-Bulliner et al. 2019}).
+Overall, these findings align with previous simulation studies on binomial N-mixture models (e.g., \citeproc{ref-Womack2019}{Womack-Bulliner et al. 2019}, \citeproc{ref-Fogarty2021}{Fogarty and Fleishman 2021}).

 To enhance reproducibility, I provide the code for the simulation study in the Supplementary Material.
 This resource can be adapted for various purposes, such as conducting custom simulation studies or designing removal protocols and conducting power analyses.

 In the coypus case study, temperature was found to have a negative effect on abundance, with a slope estimate of -0.14 (-0.22, -0.07).
 Capture probabilities were estimated at 0.43 (0.29, 0.49) in February, 0.35 (0.19, 0.44) in March and 0.84 (0.35, 1.00) in April.
 The posterior distributions of abundance across the different sites are presented in Figure \ref{fig:pdcoypus}.